Symbiote (comics): Earth X

-In the universe of Earth-9997, the symbiotes, like all sentient life, were created by the Celestials as "antibodies" to protect the embryos which resided in the core of the planets.
+In the universe of Earth-9997 / Earth X, the symbiotes, like all sentient life, were created by the Celestials as "antibodies" to protect the embryos which resided in the core of the planets.
 Like the Asgardians and Mephisto, the symbiotes eventually reached the third stage of metamorphosis and apotheosized into metaphysical entities, given physical form by what others believed them to be and required of them.
 The Venom symbiote was given form by Spider-Man, who believed it to be a symbiotic living costume; after being bonded to Eddie Brock for years, it bonded to Peter's daughter May Parker, who managed to tame and rehabilitate it to start her career as the superhero Venom.

 Spider-Man Unlimited

 In the Spider-Man Unlimited series, a Synoptic is introduced.
 Synoptics are parasites that can control organic beings via touch.
 Venom and Carnage, who act as double agents to the High Evolutionary, are able to revive the Synoptic.